AdiNarendra98/Papers-on-Language/An Image is Worth 16x16 Words-Transformers for Image Recognition at Scale/README.md

 ﻿# ViT - Vision Transformer

-This is an implementation of ViT - Vision Transformer by Google Research Team through the paper [**"An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale"**](https://arxiv.org/abs/2010.11929)
+This is an implementation of ViT - Vision Transformer by Google Research Team through the paper [**"An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale"**](https://arxiv.org/abs/2010.11929) on CIFAR-100 dataset

-**Please install PyTorch with CUDA support following this [link](https://pytorch.org/get-started/locally/)**

 ## ViT Architecture
 ![Architecture of Vision Transformer](https://github.com/AdiNarendra98/Papers-on-Language/blob/main/An%20Image%20is%20Worth%2016x16%20Words-Transformers%20for%20Image%20Recognition%20at%20Scale/ViT.png)